-Contributions represent funds received by Council, usually from non-government sources, and are usually linked to projects.
+Contributions represent funds received to Council, usually from non-government sources, which are usually linked to projects.
+These projects may be major or minor, capital or operating.

-Contributions can be made to Council in the form of either cash payments or asset hand-overs.
+Contributions can be made to Council in the form of either cash payments or asset handovers.